IzumiSy/money-track/.clinerules/basic.md

   * Application behaviour should be assured through unit tests as much as possible.
 * Once you finished a set of changes you want and checked if the code quality check passes, commit you changes by git with short but intuitive commit message.

+## Documentation

+* Update `README.md` if you make changes related to application feature, Remember that `README.md` is not a technical document.
+* Update `ARCHITECTURE.md` if you changes that affect technical detail such as architecture, data flow, and code-level stuff.

 ## Other

 Others